Traditional music of Korea: Korean voice (sori/chang)

-Korean folk music or minyo, is varied and complex, but all forms maintain a set of rhythms (called 장단; Jangdan) and a loosely defined set of melodic modes owing to diverse instruments, while even drums were eligible to demonstrate a variety of rhythmic cycles.
+Korean folk song or minyo, is varied and complex, but all forms maintain a set of rhythms (called 장단; Jangdan) and a loosely defined set of melodic modes owing to diverse instruments, while even drums were eligible to demonstrate a variety of rhythmic cycles.

 Because the folk songs of various areas are categorized under Dongbu folk songs, their vocal styles and modes are limited.
 Therefore, currently, scholars are attempting to categorize the Dongbu folk songs further, based on different musical features.
 These songs are primarily simple and bright.
 Namdo folk songs are those of Jeolla Province and a part of Chungcheong Province.
 While the folk songs of other regions are mostly musically simple, the folk songs of the Namdo region, where the famous musical genres pansori and sanjo were created, are rich and dramatic.
 Some Namdo folk songs are used in pansori or developed by professional singers and are included as part of their repertoires.
 Jeju folk songs are sung on Jeju Island.
 Jeju folk songs are more abundant in number than any other regional folk songs, and approximately 1600 songs are transmitted today.
 Jeju folk songs are characterized by their simple and unique melodic lines and rich texts.